Mapxus/react-native-mapxus-sdk/README.md

 ## Android Installation

 ### React-Native > `0.60.0`
-If you are using autolinking feature introduced in React-Native `0.60.0` you do not need any additional steps.
+If you are using autolinking feature introduced in React-Native 0.60.0 you do not need any additional steps.

-Add Kotlin support under dependencies
+Add Kotlin support under dependencies in your  `android/build.gradle`

-Add the following to your  `android/build.gradle`:

 ```groovy
 ...